simon814b/hello-world/README.md

 # hello-world
 Hello World !
 Let's discover GitHub !
-My name is Simon and I like playing FIFA12 with my friends. prout prout
+My name is Simon and I like playing FIFA12 with my friends.
+Version 2